mithyer/Selector-Closure/README.md

 # UIKit.Closures
-A light way to make target-action to closure in Swift.UIKit with Swift4
+A light way to make target-action as closure in Swift.UIKit with Swift4

 ## UIControl